 The cloud and its services have allowed organization’s to grow exponentially and complete tasks in seconds that could have taken hours previously.
 No matter how briefly your workload is spun up, you need a reliable way to scan for vulnerabilities and prioritize risks, especially the ones that you didn’t know you had.

-Where there are gaps in the cloud, Dig can fill those too.
+Where there are gaps in the cloud, Sonrai can fill those too.
 This elevates your vulnerability management further than just scanning and discovery.
-Dig’s Risk Amplifiers provide additional host-specific identity, platform and data issues through our unique graphing technologies.
+Risk Amplifiers provide additional host-specific identity, platform and data issues through our Toxic Permission Analyzer and Cloud Access Intelligence.

-With Sonrai Dig, you can meet all your security needs in one integrated product.
+With Sonrai, you can meet all your security needs in one integrated product.
 Our workload security solution fits in seamlessly with our identity graphing technologies, continuous misconfiguration detection and automation and intelligent workflows.
-To see Dig in action, request a demo today.